1. COVID-19 NOTICE: How will the current COVID-19 pandemic affect the retrieval of my record?

 Your OMPF is an important document for former service members to maintain, as the documents contained within it are important for access to benefits such as the VA Loan and the GI Bill.

 last updated - 2010-02-15 14:12:33

 14. Can I get a replacement DD256 (the Wall Certificate)?

 You might consider your DD256 as your Diploma, the item that you frame and hang on your wall, and your DD214 as your transcript - the document that indicates in greater detail what you've achieved in your military career.

 The DD256s (the wall certificates) are no longer re-issued by the military.

 However, if you never received your Discharge Certificate, it may be located within your 201 file.
 Originally your Discharge Certificate was mailed to you at your Home of Record.
 If the Post Office returned it, then the military may retire it, placing it with your personnel file.
-If you place an order for a DD214, or a copy of your complete file, and IF you specifically request it, the government will send you your original Discharge Certificate if it is within your file.
+If you place an order for a DD214, or a copy of your complete file, we will also automatically send you your original Discharge Certificate, if it is within your file.